Melanoma.

 Staging

 Most melanoma is diagnosed at the curable stage.
-Let’s assume there is no lymph node involvement (N0) and no metastases (M0), and let’s assume the breslow thickness is <1mm.
-The tumour stage depends on breslow thickness and the presence or absence of ulceration, giving the possibilities:
+Let’s assume there is no lymph node involvement (N0) and no metastases (M0), and the Breslow thickness is <1mm.
+The tumour stage depends on Breslow thickness and the presence or absence of ulceration, giving the possibilities:

-The diagnosis may come as a shock because melanoma has such a bad reputation.
+Melanoma has such a bad reputation that the diagnosis may come as a shock.
 However, melanoma diagnosed these days is usually curable.

-Treatment will require further skin surgery in the form of a ‘wide local excision’ (WLE).
-Tumor cells after spready beyond the margins that are visible clinically.
-Excision margins vary from 5mm to 2cm depending on the staging.
+Treatment will require further skin surgery in the form of a wide local excision (WLE).
+Tumour cells are spread beyond the visible margins, so the excision margins vary from 5mm to 2cm depending on the staging.

 1cm margins are recommended for melanoma <1mm thick in Australian guidelines updated in 2018, whilst 5mm margins are the usual recommendation for melanoma in situ.